Not Accepting Guests

 In my My Home section there is a name that I want you to use in your CouchRequest, do this to show me you've read my profile.

 I was born and raised in Southwest Florida in a Sicilian family.
-I've been fortunate enough to travel a lot of places and meet a lot of wonderful people through couchsurfing.
+If you want to learn more about where I'm "from" I made a FAQ because it's complicated: https://docs.google.com/document/d/1aiVd6JKd9s8as6xA9r_RtypGtEU5U51JVjDwG2P5ITE/ I've been fortunate enough to travel a lot of places and meet a lot of wonderful people through couchsurfing.
 I'm extremely interested in Feminism, Post-Colonialism, Critical Theory, as well as anyway that those can intersect with linguistics.

-I moved to 3 years ago Chicago to get involved with the technology scene and develop new relationships with startups and other entrepreneurs.
+I moved to Chicago 5 years ago to get involved with the technology scene and develop new relationships with startups and other entrepreneurs.
 If you're into Healthcare, Big Data, anything technology, Psychology, Sociology or History.
 We'll probably have a lot to talk about.